-A new initiative announced this week will help individuals seek compensation for property in Europe which belonged to them or their heirs before World War II.
+New initiative will help individuals seek restoration of property in Europe which belonged to them or their heirs before WWII.

 By GIL STERN STERN SHEFLERPublished: MAY 3, 2011 04:09Advertisement